 There are many schools for psychology in the Boston area, and Brookline has the highest concentration of therapists and counselors in the US per square mile!
-All of us are working hard to help clients in Boston & Metro West, but what about us?
+All of us are working hard to help clients, but what about us?
 I know Arizona and California (where I am also licensed) also has a high amount of helping professionals & healers.

 Your own self care is instrumental in your ability to help others.
 We are told this over and over, but really implementing self care is an art.
 Finding a therapist that you connect with, feel safe with, and that you find knowledgeable can be extremely difficult, especially as a wounded healer.
 Your own work is essential, and I totally understand the challenges in seeking a provider as a provider.